ClayAssis/airbnb_predict_first_booking/README.md

-# Airbnb New User Booking Prediction
+# AIRBNB NEW USER BOOKING PREDICTION

-# PROJECT DEVELOPED WITHIN THE _'COMUNIDADE DS'_
+## PROJECT DEVELOPED WITHIN THE _'COMUNIDADE DS'_
 The <a   href= "https://www.comunidadedatascience.com/"> _'COMUNIDADE DS'_</a>. is the training center for Data Scientists, which teaches this profession as if you were working in a real company, through the cyclical method and andragogy.

 <p align="center">